cloudposse/packages/docs/targets.md

-stern                     1.11.0     ⎈ Multi pod and container log tailing for Kubernetes sudosh                    0.3.0      Shell wrapper to run a login shell with `sudo` as the current user for the purpose of audit logging teleport                  4.2.11     Privileged access management for elastic infrastructure. terraform                 0.12.29    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.29    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.9.1      Generate docs from terraform modules terragrunt                0.23.33    Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.7.4      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output.
+stern                     1.11.0     ⎈ Multi pod and container log tailing for Kubernetes sudosh                    0.3.0      Shell wrapper to run a login shell with `sudo` as the current user for the purpose of audit logging teleport                  4.2.11     Privileged access management for elastic infrastructure. terraform                 0.13.0     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.29    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.13            0.13.0     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.9.1      Generate docs from terraform modules terragrunt                0.23.33    Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.7.4      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output.